Skip to Main Content

 Trademark Descriptions of Software Functionality

 The description of functionality that we provide with a trademark registration application is the legal claim that the ASF is making for that specific registration.
 That is, a trademark registration serves as notice to the world that the ASF claims the ProjectName name as a software product that does X, Y, and Z. Typically, as long as the claim is a brief approximation of the functionality that the ProjectName software product provides, it's sufficient.
-Most ASF trademark infringements cases are handled directly with the business or technical contacts at the potential infringer, based on what the Apache ProjectName product actually does; thus the specific legal details of the functionality claim are rarely used.
+Most ASF trademark infringements cases are handled directly with the business or technical contacts at the potential infringer, based on what the Apache ProjectName product actually does; thus, the specific legal details of the functionality claim are rarely used.

-Some projects may wish to be more specific in their functional claims, to ensure that if any future issue does become a legal one, that the ASF has a more detailed claim to functionality for their trademark.
+Some projects may wish to be more specific in their functional claims, to ensure that if any future issue does become a legal one, the ASF has a more detailed claim to functionality for their trademark.
 Similarly, the ASF's trademark counsel often makes suggestions for putting functionality descriptions into terminology that better matches the trademark examiner's expectations.
-These are some more detailed examples.
+Here are some more detailed examples.

 Counsel has recommended this trademark functionality description for Apache Tomcat: